-Admission to the joint honours programme is similar to the ordinary undergraduate degree programme and students should apply through the usual UCAS route.
+Admission to a Joint Honours course is similar to the ordinary undergraduate degrees, so apply through the usual UCAS route.

-A joint honours degree is a combination of two subjects.
+Although you have the choice of which subjects you would like to study, there are some restrictions to make sure your timetable doesn’t clash.
 The table below lists the subjects available.
-Choose any two subjects, as long as they are in different blocks.
+You can choose any two subjects, as long as they are in different blocks.

-All subjects available as major, joint or minor
+All subjects listed above are available as major, joint or minor combinations.